seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 beast, to bear every knave's wrong.
 Yonder he
 comes; and that errant malmsey-nose knave, Bardolph,
 with him.
 Do your offices, do your offices: Master
-Fang and Master Snare, do me, do me, do me your offices.
+Fang, do me, do me, do me your offices.

-*Enter FALSTAFF, Page, and BARDOLPH*
+*Enter FALSTAFF, and BARDOLPH*

 **FALSTAFF**
 How now! whose mare's dead? what's the matter?